 This is the day that Americans set aside to reflect on the blessings of God that have been showered on us in the previous year.
-All other holidays, even Christmas and Easter, can be skewed into a non-Christian meaning, but not Thanksgiving.
-Historically, it was a time to give thanks to God for the bountiful harvest, and experientially, while there are those to whom we should give thanks for particular favors, there is only one to whom we can give thanks for the blessings of life.
+Other holidays can be skewed into a non-Christian meaning, but not Thanksgiving.
+Historically, it was a time to give thanks to God for the bountiful harvest.
+Experientially, while there are those to whom we should give thanks for particular favors, there is only One to whom we can give thanks for the blessings of life.
 Nothing else makes sense.

-Christians, of course, have much more for which to give thanks than the non-believer, or at least they have the eyes with which to see and the heart with which to recognize God's blessings.
-Indeed, Paul instructs us that "in every thing [we should] give thanks: for this is the will of God in Christ Jesus concerning you" (1 Thessalonians 5:18); the tense of the verb implying a habitual, continual thanksgiving.
+Christians, of course, have much more for which to give thanks than the non-believer, or at least they have the eyes to see and the heart to recognize God's blessings.
+Indeed, Paul instructs us that "in every thing [we should] give thanks: for this is the will of God in Christ Jesus concerning you" (1 Thessalonians 5:18); the tense of the verb implies a habitual, continual thanksgiving.